iansinnott/notedown/README.md

 **Urgent:**

-* The main note and client entry input should be a textarea that resizes itself
 * Shift enter to add a new line instead of save
 * Multiline support using `shift+enter`
 * Markdown support (GFM)